IRS Press Releases in Google: Limits and Options | The Discoverability Company

 Can the IRS remove a press release about me?

 No. IRS press releases are public records published by the IRS Criminal Investigation division.
 They will not remove them at your request.
 This is consistent policy across all federal agencies.
-The path forward is suppression, which means building content that outranks the press release so it is no longer the first thing people find when they search your name.
+The path forward is suppression.
+This means building content that outranks the press release so it is no longer the first thing people find when they search your name.

 My IRS case involved a payment plan or civil resolution, but the press release makes it sound criminal.
 What can I do?